compspec/fractale-mcp/README.md

 ## Design

 We create a single, robust and asynchronous server that can dynamically discover and load tools of interest.
 Instead of multiple ports (one per tool) we serve tools on one port, given an http transport.
+The project here contains two "buckets" of assets, and they do not need to be paired together (but currently are): tools (functions, prompts, resources) and orchestration (agent frameworks and backends paired with models).

-- **Agents** can be driven by an agent interface.
+- **Agents** can be driven by an agent interface (engine).
 We support "native" (state machine), and (TBA) autogen and langchain.
 - **Plan** is the YAML manifest that any agent can read and deploy.
+- **Engines**: The orchestration engine (native state machine, langchain, autogen).
+- **tools**: server tools, prompts, and resources
+- **ui**: user interface that an engine (with a main manager) uses
+- **core**: shared assets, primarily the plan/step/config definitions
+- **routes**: server views not related to mcp.
+- **backends**: child of an engine, these are the model services (llama, openai, gemini)
+- **databases**: how to save results as we progress in a pipeline (currently we support sqlite and filesystem JSON)

+For the above, the engines, tools, ui, databases, and backends are interfaces.

 ### Tools